 Natural parenting was initially introduced as a movement to give women agency over their own birthing experience, instead of treating it like an illness or medical problem, which is obviously a good thing.
 Where did it all go wrong?

 It’s true that the movement came along at the height of patriarchal medicine, when women had almost no power.
 Childbirth seemed like an obvious arena to seek progress, since these women were not actually sick.
-The original goals were for a woman to be allowed to remain awake during childbirth [instead of being put under general anesthesia for the entire labour]; to have her wishes respected; and to have a support person—generally her husband—allowed in the room during labour.
+The original goals were for a woman to be allowed to remain awake during childbirth [instead]; to have her wishes respected; and to have a support person—generally her husband—allowed in the room during labour.
 The movement was instrumental in giving women control over their childbirth experience, but by the early ’80s almost everything it set out to do had been accomplished.
 Those behind the movement could have declared victory and gone home, but instead they moved the goal posts—they made it about the superiority of natural childbirth, breastfeeding and many of the behaviours associated with attachment parenting.